micromata/Baumeister/README.md

 ## File and folder structure of LESS files

-This is s short version of our conventions when ist comes to create bootstrap themes.
+This is s short version of our conventions when it comes to create bootstrap themes.
 Below you’ll find a screenshot from `/assets/less`

 ![Screenshot](http://f.cl.ly/items/1e2B2v0P1Z0U2E2A3q2g/screenshot-less.png)